lbertz02/rfc4006bis/README.md

 ### VERSION Submission
 When ready to submit create a new file under the 'versions' folder.
 Do NOT udpate the master file.
 Once submitted please update this document as well.
+Submission is done via this page: https://datatracker.ietf.org/submit/.
+Please consult the idnits tool before submission, however, some nits may be accpetable.

 ## Versions (under release directory)
 The following revisions are present in the 'versions' directory: